 Causes of injury

 Figure 1 shows the ranked number and ASR of contact with living thing hospitalisations by cause.
-The top three types, ranked from highest to lowest were bitten by dog, hit, struck, kicked, twisted, bitten or scratched by another person and bitten or struck by other mammals.
+The top three types, ranked from highest to lowest were bitten by dog, hit, struck, kicked, twisted, bitten or scratched by another person and bitten by cats.

-2. Only causes resulting in more than 100 hospitalisations in 2023–24 are shown.
+Note: Only causes resulting in more than 100 hospitalisations in 2024–25 are shown.
 For a comprehensive list of all causes, refer to supplementary data tables.

 Source: AIHW National Hospital Morbidity Database and ABS National, state and territory population.

-Types of living things can be further categorised to indicate whether venomous or not.
+The injury cause can be further categorised to indicate whether the contact source was venomous or not (Figure 2).
 Injury hospitalisations related to venomous animals represented about 7% of all contact with living things hospitalisations (for records where venomousness was known).

 Figure 2 shows the ranked number of contact with living thing hospitalisations by broad category.
 Most hospitalisations were caused by non-venomous animals and contact with other people.